Halibut Fillets and Potato Soup Recipe

 Then add some (1dcl) of good white wine and enough water to cover everything with liquid.

 Let everything boil on low heat until potatoes are done.
 Turn off the heat and let it cool and settle a little bit down.

 Serve warm with some chopped parsley and freshly minced garlic.
 If you don't like fresh garlic, simply avoid it.
 Also, this meal served as main dish can be consumed with some whole grain bread and some good white wine.

 Halibut Nutritional Value

 As said before, halibut meat is great source of vitamin D - around 1100 IU of vitamin D per 100g of meat.
-Also, it is a good source of niacin, vitamins B6 and B12, potassium, magnesium, selenium and phosphorus; it is also a great source of animal protein (around 15g of protein per 100g of meat) and healthy fish fats (around 14g of fats per 100g of meat).
+Also, it is a good source of niacin, vitamins B6 and B12, potassium, magnesium, selenium, and phosphorus; it is also a great source of animal protein (around 15g of protein per 100g of meat) and healthy fish fats (around 14g of fats per 100g of meat).

-So, if you have opportunity to consume halibut (fresh or frozen - preferably fresh), feel free to do it - when properly prepared, it is a delicacy :)
+So, if you have the opportunity to consume halibut (fresh or frozen - preferably fresh), feel free to do it - when properly prepared, it is a delicacy :)